 But what about those who tout the potential health benefits of moderate consumption of alcohol — particularly for your heart?
 The evidence to this a cause-and-effect relationship seems to be flawed at best.
 What’s more, people tend to underestimate the amount of alcohol that’s considered “moderate.”
 So when a person has a drink that isn’t “moderate,” it adds up.
 This can mean that, with more alcohol in the body every day, its effects can be larger, and potentially more severe, than originally thought.

-An event like Dry January, even if you don’t stop drinking altogether, can mean drinking less overall.
+An event like Dry January, even if you don’t stop drinking altogether, can mean drinking less overall, and “reset” your relationship to alcohol.
 You also don’t have to wait for January to put alcohol on hold – you may find the same success any time of the year.

 If you’re looking for a few fun mocktails this January — or beyond — try these delicious recipes, and you may not miss the booze at all.